 These are very narrow ranges, which makes you easier to read but also makes your post-flop decisions easier too.

-While your room for manoeuvrer is limited in this position, you can be flexible.
+While your room for manoeuvre is limited in this position, you can be flexible.
 For example, at a table where your opponents are playing overly tight, you can open your range more.
 Likewise, feel free to open lighter if your opponents tend to call preflop before giving up easily.
 This is where observation and note-taking is key.

 Being under the gun isn’t ideal but it is unavoidable.
 Be observant, choose your starting hands carefully and being under the gun won’t be all that bad…eventually.